 Tania de Jong AM is a trail-blazing Australian soprano, award-winning social entrepreneur, creative innovation catalyst, spiritual journey woman, storyteller and global speaker.
 Tania is one of Australia’s most successful female entrepreneurs and innovators having developed 5 businesses and 3 charities over 3 decades.

 When she was just 14 years old her best friend told her not to bother having singing lessons.
 So it’s not surprising that her mission is to change the world, one voice at a time.
-Tania’s TED Talk ‘How singing together changes the brain’ has sparked international interest.
+Tania’s TEDx Talk ‘How singing together changes the brain’ has sparked international interest.
+(Tania nearly always refers to it as a TED Talk, but it’s really just a TEDx Talk, which is not the same.)

 Tania is a global authority on creativity, innovation and collaboration.
 With a grandmother who invented the foldable umbrella, innovation is in her blood.
 And, as the daughter of Holocaust survivors, she has learnt about resilience and re-invention and developed a passion for diversity and social inclusion.